 All of this might remain of little interest or concern if not for Donald Trump hand-picking Bannon to be the chief executive of his presidential campaign.
 Bannon was the third leader of Trump's campaign, replacing Paul Manafort who was fired when his Russian connections became a little too hot; Manafort had earlier replaced Corey Lewandowski, who was fired after allegedly assaulting a female Breitbart reporter.
 It is unclear whether any particular Bannon strategy helped Trump's election as nothing really seemed to change throughout Trump's chaotic, improbable run, but obviously Bannon did nothing to hurt Trump's chances.
 Win he did, and one of the first things President-Elect Donald Trump did was name Bannon "senior counselor and chief strategist to the President."
 Trump also appointed Bannon as a member of the National Security Council, an unprecedented and highly criticized move.
 The NSC, whose sole mission is national security, has traditionally not included political strategists.
 The fact that Bannon has maneuvered his way on to the NSC is problematical.
 Many political observers believe it strongly suggests that Bannon is Trump's alpha advisor, the valve through which all communication with the president will funnel and be interpreted, including information from other elected officials and even generals.
 It is probably not accurate to think that Bannon is to Trump as Karl "Turd Blossom" Rove was to George W. Bush.
 "Bush's Brain" at least had a functioning adult to deal with with, albeit one whose most precious passion in the wide world was... baseball; Bannon has as his plaything a tempestuous child who is irretrievably lost in mesmerization with... his own image.
 There is already evidence that Trump will rubber-stamp, without bothering to fully read, an executive order that Bannon puts in front of him (in fact sources within the White House have leaked that this is how Bannon got himself on to the NSC).
 With growing surety (as if it was in much doubt before his election) that Trump is completely ignorant of and cannot be bothered with the details of governance, we are faced with the chilling prospect that Stephen Bannon is the de-facto President of the United States!

 If so, it is not the Republican Party that presides over the White House, it is the Alternative-Right.
-This would be a stunning and deeply troubling turn of events in the minds of most sane Americans, a shadow takeover of their government by an ideology that they were somehow never properly introduced to during the electoral process, and by a single individual who most Americans had never heard of aand Bannon plan to run roughshod over both Republican and Democratic core principles.
-He is vowing to ram through a trillion dollar infrastructure stimulus program, Big Government involvement to actually create jobs and help people, something that the conservatives vehemently condemn, refusing to even give Obama $700 billion when it was most desperately needed in the smoldering ruins of the 2008 financial collapse.
-Of course, this could be a big Trojan Horse where all the infrastructure being paid for by We the People ends up being owned by private corporations.
+This would be a stunning and deeply troubling turn of events in the minds of most sane Americans, a shadow takeover of their government by an ideology that they were somehow never properly introduced to during the electoral process, and by a single individual who most Americans had never heard of.
+Bannon clearly plans to run roughshod over both Republican and Democratic core principles.
+He is vowing to ram through a trillion dollar infrastructure stimulus program, Big Government involvement to actually create jobs and help people, something that conservatives have always vehemently resisted, balking at even Obama's request for $700 billion when it was most desperately needed in the smoldering ruins of the 2008 financial collapse.
+Of course, this could be a big Trojan Horse where all the infrastructure being paid for by We the People ends up being owned by private corporations, and a toll-booth owned by Conservative Cheshire Cat Corp is coming to your street soon.
 He also wants Big Government to boss corporations around, telling them how to run their business and threatening to punish them if they want to move their factories out of the country, and he plans to use the Big Government to bully Big Pharma into lowering its obscence prices.
 He even wants paid leave for workers.
 Minus the privitazation possibility, the Left would approve of most of this, while Republican throats must be gagging.
-But then Trumpism infuriates liberals by his continued Pied Piper schtick on building his Great Wall of El Stupido, already moving to eviscerate the Environmental Protection Agency, and wants to put the pedal to the metal in heating up the climate even further by egging on the fossil fuel industry, particularly coal, the No. 1 cause of Global Warming.
+But then Trumpism infuriates liberals by his continued Pied Piper schtick on building his Great Wall of El Stupido, ongoing torment of Muslims and Mexicans, already moving to eviscerate the Environmental Protection Agency, and putting the pedal to the metal in heating up the climate even further by egging on the fossil fuel industry, particularly coal, the No. 1 cause of Global Warming.
 Then there is the "repeal and replace" Obamacare.. "with something much better," he promised again and again.
 That "something better" seems to be melting by the day back to some melange of the Republicans' long time loser idea of tax breaks and "health care savings accounts," neither of which would come close to taking care of a really sick person.
 Healthcare it is not.
 It only soothes conservative ideology.

-But if we can tell by their partying, the Alt-Righters think they have control of the White House, whether through Bannon or Trump, or both.
+If we can tell by their partying, the Alt-Righters think they are in political ascendancy, whether through Bannon or Trump, or both.
 Indeed, they are giddy.
 Yiannopolous, the queen Alt-Right flame-thrower, who calls Trump, "Daddy," embarked after the election on a prancing provocateur celebration tour, spewing lies, distortions and insults on college campuses (often attended by protests, at least one shooting and one riot) and media appearances, until he was flattened by one of his own old flippancies, condoning pedophilia.
 "I'm grateful for Father Michael.
 I wouldn't give nearly such good head if it wasn't for him."

-That got Yiannopoulos uninvited to speak at the 2017 Conservative Political Action Committee (CPAC) convention, and then Simon & Schuster dropped his autobiography project, and then he was thrown under the bus by Breitbart.
+Yiannopoulos got uninvited to speak at the 2017 Conservative Political Action Committee (CPAC) convention, and then Simon & Schuster dropped his autobiography project, and then he was thrown under the bus by Breitbart.
 Ouch, ouch and ouch.
 So much for conservative loyalty... and respect for free speech.
+As an easily expendable gay princess, Milo paid the price for his pratfall, while Moore came within a whisker of overcoming his predatory proclivities (92 percent of Republicans still voted for him), and the Groper-in_Chief still sits in the Oval Office.
 But never fear; Yiannopoulos will be back soon.
 There is ever a ready market in conservative-land for those who will tell the selfish what they want to hear, even from someone they'd like to beat the hell out of.
 Meanwhile the party goes on at Breitbart and throughout Alt-Rightistan.

 There is a torrid love affair between Trump and the Alt-Right.
+They adore him, and he is drunk on their adoration.
 When he started talking about "taking our country back," buildling walls, kicking out Mexicans, refusing entry to Muslims, and spouting some of Ron Paul's anti globalist dogma, that was more than a dog whistle... it was red meat.
-They began salivating all over themselves.
+The white whiners began pissing all over themselves.
 Some of them consider Trump their Aryan warrior champion, a prophecy coming to fruition of a "strongman" who will rise from the ashes of a failed democracy and install a righteous dictatorship that will brutally restore white men to the full power and prestige that they deserve.
 You can image how this plays in Trump's simplistic, narcisstic, bullyboy mind which is addicted to and craves respect and adoration.
 They are the ultimate fanboys, and mercilessly cyber-flame anyone the Donald chooses to disparage.
 They'll be the first in line when Trump begins handing out the brown shirts.
-Well, the skinheads will be; the only courage the twerp brigade can summon is from the safety of their Twitter accounts or Anime avatar.
+Well, the skinheads will be; the only courage the Alt-twerp brigade can summon is from the safety of their Twitter accounts or Anime avatar.

 Trump's victory and subsequent quasi-fascist executive orders have emboldened the racists, anti-Semites and xenophobes... all potential Alt-Right sympathasizers.
 Trump's campaign-long scorn for Mexicans and Muslims is taken as just the starter course, and as tacit approval for the fascists to target other traditional victims as well.
 The Southern Poverty Law Center reported close to one thousand cases of bullying in just the first two weeks after the election.
 Since then there have been many more.
 Blacks, Jews, LGBT people, Muslims and Latinos have been targeted.
 Anti-Semitic intimidation has been among the worse.
 Surprise, surprise!
 Multiple Jewish centers have received bomb threats, and Jewish cemeteries have been vandalized.

 The term we use here for the primary entity that all of conservatism wishes to "conserve" is the Dominator Hierarchy.
 Nowhere better than in the Alt-Right can you see this so clearly.
-Of course conservatism is a spectrum, and the Alt-Right represents at close to its extreme (there could be even worse).
-Yet that's the essential problem.
+Of course conservatism is a spectrum, and the Alt-Right moves ever closer to its extreme (there could be even worse).
+That's the essential problem with conservatism itself.
 The Alt-Right and fascism are merely conservative ideology taken to its logical extreme.
-It is a magnified, blatant and stark example of the vileness of basic conservative selfishness, fear, prejudice, greed, authoritarianism and the ever lurking propensity for violence.
-On the spectrum of conservatism, it starts bad and just gets worse as you travel to the right.
+It is ksimply a magnified, blatant and stark example of the vileness of basic conservative selfishness, fear, prejudice, greed, authoritarianism and an ever lurking propensity for violence.
+The spectrum of conservatism, it starts bad and just gets worse as you travel to the right.
 The Alt-Right just takes socio-economic conservatism to its logical conclusion: fascism.

-Any conservative who is dismayed or alarmed by the antics of the Alt-Right should take a long look in the mirror and do some soul searching, for these are just your more fundamental, more "pure," ideological kin.
-The only reason you are not like them is because you are more... liberal!
+Any conservative who is dismayed or alarmed by the antics of the Alt-Right should take a long look in the mirror and do some soul searching, for these are just their own more fundamental, more "pure," ideological kin.
+The only reason they are not just like them is because they are more... liberal!

 Of course, few conservatives can do that.
 Admitting you are wrong is not in the conservative playbook.
 Apologies from the right for anything the Alt-Right or fascists do, or have ever done, is not going to be forthcoming.